blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

       adminPassword: "<ADMIN_PASSWORD>"
     ```
     - Replace <ADMIN_PASSWORD> with the name of the postgres administrator password
-        - Note: The adminUserName: value must remain "postgres" when using the internal postgres database.
+        - Note: The adminUserName: value must remain "postgres" when using the on-premise postgres database.
     - Example:
     ```yaml
     postgres: